loreV/tlp-exercise/README.md

 ## Testing
 As the project serves only as an exercise, the code coverage is purposely low: only some tests were written in order to provide room for discussion.

+## Persistence
+The persistence layer is covered by in-mem H2 DB for the exercise sake.

 ### OpenAPI
 By default, the openAPI v3 specs are exposed at `api/v1/api-docs`.